 It is officially summer, which means your teen likely has an abundance of free time on their hands to enjoy being outside and socializing with friends.
-That’s right, as vaccine rollouts continue, many teens are starting to feel comfortable seeing their friends again after a year of lockdown.
 This can be a very exciting time for teens, especially those old enough to drive.
 But before you let your teen head out on the open road with their friends, be sure to take a look at this latest message from the American Automobile Association (AAA) on what parents need to know about the 100 Deadliest Days.

 Each year between Memorial Day and Labor Day, or what AAA calls the 100 Deadliest Days, new teen drivers ages 16-17 are three times more likely to be involved in a fatal car crash than those 18 and over.
 In fact, there are more daily deaths in crashes involving teen drivers during the summer months than the rest of the year.

 - 72% of teens admitted to at least one risky driving behavior in the past 30 days — including speeding (47%), texting (35%), running a red light (32%), aggressive driving (31%), drowsy driving (25%), and beyond.

 - Nearly 60% of teen crashes involved distracted drivers, with the most common distraction being attending to passengers (14.6%) followed by cell phone use (11.9%).

 To keep your new driver safe this summer, here are some things to consider:

 - Driving with friends can prove to be a significant distraction for teen drivers — in fact, the crash risk doubles when teens drive one peer passenger and triples with two or more teen passengers.
 Talk openly with your teen about these risks and agree on ground rules for driving with passengers.
 All 50 states and the District of Columbia have rules for teen drivers, which is a good place to start.